Rent safe and private dog parks hosted by locals

 • Eventually your dog will be able to shake on just your visual cue.

 (Most dogs find it easier to pay attention to our body movements than our words, but that isn’t a hard-and-fast rule.
 If you know your dog is particularly verbal and want to skip the hand signal to go right to a verbal cue, feel free!
-Just remember to change things up if your pup is struggling, as some dogs will get so frustrated they check out completely.)
+Just remember to change things up if your pup is struggling.
+Some dogs will get so frustrated they check out completely.)

-Add a verbal cue (previously called verbal command)
+Add a verbal cue (often previously called a verbal command)

 • Say “shake”